nervosnetwork/mercury/README.md

 4 Cores - 8G Memory - 500G Disk and above.

-#### Synchronization Duration Expectation
+#### Expected Synchronization Duration

-The docker environment runs ckb node and Mercury from the genesis block.
-So it takes about 12-15 hours to catch up mainnet tip or 24-30 hours to catch up testnet tip.
+The docker environment runs CKB node and Mercury from the genesis block.
+It takes 12-15 hours to catch up mainnet tip or 24-30 hours for testnet tip.

 ## SDK Support